The crowning glory of any BBQ platter is a beef rib big enough to make anyone jealous. Here’s how to make smoked BBQ beef ribs, Texas style.

-Plate ribs: NOW you’re talking Texas BBQ.
+Plate Bone in Short ribs: NOW you’re talking Texas BBQ.
 Plate ribs are the biggest of all.
 The ‘brontosaurus’ ribs of your BBQ dreams.
 The problem is, they’re nearly impossible for consumers to purchase, and nearly always exclusively available from food service suppliers.
 Plate ribs are from the same area as chuck ribs, just further along the animal.
 Usually, they are in plates of three, and comprise the 6,7 & 8th rib.

 Trimming & seasoning beef ribs:

 Trimming is another area where the answer is variable.
 It’s basically an “it depends” zone.
 Back and chuck ribs are usually ready to go out of the package, and don’t require any further trimming.
 Sometimes, though, chuck and plate ribs will come with a cap still attached.
 So when you look at the rack from the side, they will appear to have meat, then a fat layer, then another very thin meat layer, then more fat.
 The thin meat layer is the cap that needs removing, as it also contains silverskin that wont break down during cooking.
 Good news though – unlike pork ribs, beef ribs do not require you to remove the membrane off the back of the bone.
 In fact, you should leave it on!
 Otherwise, the meat may fall off the bone during cooking.